-Pitched Roof Services
+Pitched Roof Services in Arizona

 Almost every roof you see is a pitched roof.
 The slope of a roof is generally expressed as the amount of rise (vertical increase in inches) for every foot of horizontal distance.
 For example, if a roof rises 6 inches when moving horizontally 12 inches, that is noted as a 6:12 pitch, meaning it goes up 6 inches in every 12 inches of horizontal measurement.

 Typical roof pitches are either 4:12 or 5:12, since they drain well, are economical in material usage and safer to walk on.
 Older homes tend to have steeper pitches, often exceeding 9:12.
-Pitched roofs are perfect for Multi-family housing roofing in Phoenix as well as any HOA roofing in Phoenix.
+Pitched roofs are perfect for Multi-family housing roofing in Arizona as well as any HOA roofing in Phoenix.

 Shingles, tile, shake, slate and metal are all excellent options for pitched roofs.
 Shingles tend to be the most economical to install, followed by tile, shake, slate and finally metal.

 Significant factors to consider in roof material selection: